 The answer: Decisively, yes.
 The American College of Physicians (ACP) recommends that all patients receive CBT-I as the initial treatment for chronic insomnia disorder.
 Even a single session of CBT-I has been shown to help people with acute insomnia.

-Read on to find out what, exactly, is CBT and CBT-I?
-How does it work to help sleep and end insomnia?
-And how quickly can we see results?
+Read on to find out more about CBT-I and how CBT works to help sleep and end insomnia and how quickly we can see results.

 What’s CBT, and how does it work?

-“CBT is a type of therapy often used to deal with depression, anxiety, PTSD, panic disorders, phobias, and other mental health conditions,” says Dr. Po-Chang Hsu, MD, Medical Expert for sleep resource Sleeping Ocean.
+“CBT is a type of therapy often used to deal with depression, anxiety, PTSD, panic disorders, phobias, and other mental health conditions,” says Dr. Po-Chang Hsu, M.D., medical expert for Sleeping Ocean.

 CBT focuses on thoughts, beliefs, and perceptions—and how those thoughts, beliefs, and perceptions ultimately shape how you feel and behave.